Aditya8102/Grow_Simplee_backend/readme.md

 ## Algorithm used for solving VRP:
- We have used heuristic stratezied algorithms for solving VRP i.e-Clarke and Wright SAVING AND path_cheapest_ARC where it's results are then enhanced by local search options such as simulated annealing,tabu_search and guided local search options
+ We have used heuristic stratezied algorithms for solving VRP i.e-Clarke and Wright SAVING amd path_cheapest_ARC where it's results are then enhanced by local search options such as simulated annealing,tabu_search and guided local search options

 ## Technologies Used: